TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

 ### What's The Problem?

-The actual problem was (from what I can tell, please correct me if I'm wrong) initially put forth by Imron Ghory over on his blog and it was based on a “group word game for children to teach them about division.”
+The actual problem was (from what I can tell, please correct me if I'm wrong) initially put forth by Imron Ghory over on his blog and it was based on a "group word game for children to teach them about division."
 While there's a number of different ways to word this problem, here's the wording we're going to be working
 with:

 > Write a program that prints the numbers 1 to 100.
 However, for multiples of
-> three, print “Fizz” instead of the number.
+> three, print "Fizz" instead of the number.
 Meanwhile, for multiples of five,
-> print “buzz” instead of the number.
+> print "buzz" instead of the number.
 For numbers which are multiples of both,
-> print “FizzBuzz.”
+> print "FizzBuzz."

 This means there are a few things we need to keep in mind or consider: